 Removing your old carpeting is easier than you might think.

-that is Taking up old carpeting on your own isn’t the easiest household task, but it’s certainly doable!
+Taking up old carpeting on your own isn’t the easiest household task, but it’s certainly doable!
 Here are a few step-by-step instructions for DIY carpet removal.

 DIY Carpet Removal

 - First, assemble your tools: you’ll need a dust mask, knee pads, locking pliers, a pry bar, a floor scraper, safety eye wear, a heavy-duty utility knife, a pair of gloves, a few trash bags, and a floor scraper.

 - Next, detach the carpet from the tack strip.
 A tack strip is a length of wood glued to the floor with tacks attached to it.
 These tacks grab hold of the carpet and keep it in place against the wall.
 Beginning in a corner, grab the carpet with a pair of pliers and pull the carpet toward you.
 Then grab the carpet with your hands and continue to pull it up, working your way down the entire wall.

 - Now, take up the padding.
 If stapled, use pliers or a flat-head screwdriver to pull the staples out.
 The padding is sometimes glued to the floor.
 This means you’ll have to use a scraper and some good old-fashioned elbow grease.

 - You’ll need to cut up the carpet into smaller pieces that you can dispose of easily.
 To do this, fold the carpet back and cut it with your utility knife into strips that are manageable.
 Work with a new, sharp blade in your utility knife.
 Cut the padding into strips, as you did with the carpet.